ChartContainer

 headerLayout?'overlay' | 'inline'

 How <Title> and <InfoBar> are positioned relative to the canvas.
+Live.

 • 'overlay' (default): absolute overlays on top of the canvas — the grid